blinklabs-io/docs/src/content/docs/guides/txsubmit/002-quick-start.md

   # Socket Timeout
   #
-  # This is how long tx-submit-api will wait for the node to return an accepted/rejected
+  # This is how many seconds long tx-submit-api will wait for the node to return an accepted/rejected
   # response when submitting a transaction.
   #
   # This can also be set via CARDANO_NODE_SOCKET_TIMEOUT environment variable